-LABEL DESCRIPTION option 60 Select this and enter the device identity you want the Zyxel Device to add in the DHCP discover packets that go to the DHCP server.
+LABEL DESCRIPTION option 12 To identify the Zyxel Device to the DHCP server, select this to automatically add the hostname of the Zyxel Device in the DHCP discovery packets that go to the DHCP server. option 60 Select this and enter the device identity you want the Zyxel Device to add in the DHCP discovery packets that go to the DHCP server.
 Vendor ID Enter the Vendor Class Identifier, such as the type of the hardware or firmware. option 61 Select this and enter any string that identifies the device.
 IAID Enter the Identity Association Identifier (IAID) of the device, for example, the WAN connection index number.
 DUID Enter the hardware type, a time value and the MAC address of the device. option 125 Select this to have the Zyxel Device automatically generate and add vendor specific parameters in the DHCP discovery packets that go to the DHCP server.
 IPv6 Address (This is available only when you select IPv4 IPv6 DualStack or IPv6 Only in the IPv4/IPv6 Mode field.)
 Obtain an IPv6 Address Automatically Select Obtain an IPv6 Address Automatically if you want to have the Zyxel Device use the IPv6 prefix from the connected router's Router Advertisement (RA) to generate an IPv6 address.
 Static IPv6 Address Select Static IPv6 Address if you have a fixed IPv6 address assigned by your ISP.
 When you select this, the following fields appear.
 IPv6 Address Enter an IPv6 IP address that your ISP gave to you for this WAN interface.
 Prefix Length Enter the address prefix length to specify how many most significant bits in an IPv6 address compose the network address.
 IPv6 Default Gateway Enter the IP address of the next-hop gateway.
 The gateway is a router or switch on the same segment as your Zyxel Device's interfaces.
-The gateway helps forward packets to their destinations. , This is available only when you select IPv4 IPv6 DualStack or IPv6 Only in the IPv4/IPv6 Mode field 6 DNS server in the following section.)
+The gateway helps forward packets to their destinations. his is available only when you select IPv4 IPv6 DualStack or IPv6 Only in the IPv4/IPv6 Mode field.
+6 DNS server in the following section.)
 Obtain IPv6 DNS Info Automatically Select Obtain IPv6 DNS Info Automatically to have the Zyxel Device get the IPv6 DNS server addresses from the ISP automatically.
 Use Following Static IPv6 DNS Address Select Use Following Static IPv6 DNS Address to have the Zyxel Device use the IPv6 DNS server addresses you configure manually.
 Primary DNS Server Enter the first IPv6 DNS server address assigned by the ISP.
 Secondary DNS Server Enter the second IPv6 DNS server address assigned by the ISP. ure (This is available only when you select IPv4 IPv6 DualStack or IPv6 Only in the IPv4/IPv6 Mode able IPv6 routing features in the following section.)
-MLD Proxy Enable Select this check box to have the Zyxel Device act as an MLD proxy on this connection.
+MLD Proxy Enable Select this checkbox to have the Zyxel Device act as an MLD proxy on this connection.
 This allows the Zyxel Device to get subscription information and maintain a joined member list for each multicast group.
 It can reduce multicast traffic significantly.
 Apply as Default Gateway Select this option to have the Zyxel Device use the WAN interface of this connection as the system default gateway.
 DS-Lite This is available only when you select IPv6 Only in the IPv4/IPv6 Mode field.
 Enable Dual Stack Lite to let local computers use IPv4 through an ISP's IPv6 network.
-See Dual Stack Lite on page 206 for more information.
+See Dual Stack Lite on page 214 for more information.
 Click this switch to enable DS-Lite to let local computers use IPv4 through an ISP's IPv6 network.
 Automatically configured by DHCPC Select this to have the Zyxel Device detect the relay server automatically through DHCP.